marcin10lw/space-tourism-react/README.md

 This time I have created Space-tourism page based on one of the numerous challenges of [Frontend Mentor](https://www.frontendmentor.io/home).

+## Challenges
+Users should be able to:

+    - View the optimal layout for each of the website's pages depending on their device's screen size
+    - See hover states for all interactive elements on the page
+    - View each page and be able to toggle between the tabs to see new information

 ## Check out the [Demo](https://marcin10lw.github.io/space-tourism-react/#/home) 👈

 As always this was an excellent learning opportunity in which I could improve making responsive multi-page websites using [React](https://legacy.reactjs.org/) and [React Router](https://reactrouter.com/en/main).